dakotacousineau/phase_0_unit_1/week_1/7_cultural_blog.md

 Link to your blog on the index of your github.io site and sync/push your changes.

 Share your blog on the google+ community under "Blog Posts!"
 Read others blogs.
 What did you like about them?

+I really like the effort people put into their blogs to make them look nice and not just bare bones to get the assignment done.
+I am a little envious mine did not turn out as well and want to make it better.